infinity052/Algorithm-Visualizer/README.md

 Sound.js has the code for playing a sound of specified frequency for 20ms which is called in Algorithms.js for producing sound for every iteration.

+The app does not require any building, just run it on a live server using your ide.
+In vs code specifically, install the Live Server extension, and then go to the index.html file, right-click and select Open with live server

 The app is hosted at - https://infinity052.github.io/Algorithm-Visualizer/